First Year (Year 9)

 It is our aim that a pupil joining our First Year will be able to build on already-existing passions, whilst also finding new pathways to explore.

 The programme sees all pupils taking a wide range of subjects while also allowing for a considerable amount of choice.
+At the heart of the curriculum remains a strong focus on the core subjects: English, Maths, Science and Languages.

 The majority of lessons are comprised of wide-based introductory courses that centre on the acquisition of skills necessary for GCSE, IGCSE and BTEC courses to be followed in the Fifth Form (Years 10 and 11).